jfhbrook/susitna/README.md

   - [ ] Set timeouts to 0 instead of 30s
   - [ ] Flush traces
     - I believe script mode is still dropping them on the floor
-  - [ ] Root spans appear to fire "twice" - is there special behavior with regards to the "root" span?
+  - [ ] read-eval-print appears to fire "twice"
+    - No special requirements for root spans, as far as I can tell
+  - [ ] Respect `NO_TRACE` in telemetry
+    - Probably easiest to handle in the entrypoint?
   - [ ] READMEs for fireball, telemetry and entrypoint
   - [ ] Write blog post
   - [ ] Write ADR